-Today’s post is written by Dr. Greg Bradsher.
+Today’s post is by Dr. Greg Bradsher.

 Some sixty-five years ago, in September 1947 the Freedom Train, carrying key documents of American history, including the Bill of Rights, began its journey across the United States.
 At each stop visitors had an opportunity to see the documents, many of them from the National Archives.